Back to journal

 Slot revenue dipped 8% on Tuesday.
 Why?
 Was it a weather event?
 A scheduled bus tour that didn't show?
 A specific bank of machines that had downtime?
 AI is good at correlating across multiple signals and producing a "here are the three most likely explanations" summary that the GM can act on, instead of a 90-minute meeting trying to figure it out.

-What we don't recommend
+What we wouldn’t recommend

-What an engagement looks like
+What working together looks like

-Pricing is project-based for the build, monthly retainer for ongoing.
-The ROI math we walk through in the first call is usually on the order of 1 FTE-equivalent of redirected staff time per workflow, which is the easiest budget conversation in the world for a casino doing more than $10M/year in revenue.
+Pricing is project-based for the build, monthly for ongoing work.
+The numbers we walk through on the first call usually come out to about one full-time person’s worth of saved time per piece we build.
+That’s the easiest budget conversation in the world for a casino doing more than $10 million a year in revenue.